emilyDZC/vue-admin/README.md

 # vue-admin

-Vue app build as part of laravel ambassador tutorial
+Vue app build as part of laravel ambassador tutorial.